MRPHarris/SampleQueue/README.md

 PCT .dat files now export in the same fashion as ABS files, to their own folder in the file type export sub-directory.

+13/09/21 \| Added an Absorbance data importer, `ABS_read()`, for
+importing ABS .dat ASCII files.
+It is a direct modification of staRdom’s absorbance\_read() function, with some adjustments to ensure .dat files are read correctly.

 ## Planned revisions

 -   update error checking to provide more useful information in the